How to revoke a will

 Inheritance tax legislation or the law governing wills changes

-After that, it’s £10 a year for as many updates as you need.
-It’s easy to do in your account online.
+When you write your will with Farewill, you'll see the option to make unlimited updates to your will for just £10 a year.
 You can log back in at any time, navigate to the section you want to update and make your changes.
 Then, when you’re done, click the button on the summary page to send your will for checking.

-After our experts have approved your updates, you’ll need to print and sign your updated will with two witnesses before putting it away somewhere safe.
+After our specialists have approved your updates, you’ll need to print and sign your updated will with two witnesses before putting it away somewhere safe.

 To avoid any confusion for your executors after your death, it’s also important that you destroy your old will.
 You can do this by shredding it, tearing it up or burning it, and deleting any digital copies.

 Choosing your executors is an important part of writing a will

 An executor is somebody you nominate to carry out the wishes left in your will.
 They could be a friend, family member or a professional – but it should be someone who feels comfortable and confident administering your estate.
 You need to appoint at least one executor – but you can name up to four people.

 A codicil is a legal document that allows you to amend an existing will